 WHAT ARE SERVICE HOURS?
-All registered, active Full Time students (12 credit hours or more) (majors/minors) are required to do Service Hours in support of the department's many activities.
+All registered, active Full-Time students (12 credit hours or more) (majors/minors) are required to do Service Hours in support of the department's many activities.

-- Read on for a list of activities that do and do not count towards Service Hours. - All theatre majors (including scholarship students) are required to perform 20 hours of service each semester. - All theatre minors are required to perform 10 hours of service each semester. - All service hours must support CSU sponsored stage productions and events, or serve the department through a faculty or staff approved project. - Once your time sheet is completely filled out, please return it to the mailbox hanging outside of the Costume Shop (MB 515).
-Take another blank form until you reach your required 20/10 semester hours.
+- Read on for a list of activities that do and do not count towards Service Hours. - All theatre and dance majors are required to perform 15 hours of service each semester. - All theatre and dance minors are required to perform 7 hours of service each semester. - All service hours must support CSU sponsored productions and events, or serve the department through a faculty or staff approved project. - Once your time sheet is completely filled out, please return it to the mailbox hanging outside of the Costume Shop (MB 515).
+Take another blank form until you reach your required semester hours. - It is highly recommended that half of service hours are completed by mid-term and that all hours are completed by the end of each semester.
+A deficit of hours could prevent participation in departmental events and delay graduation.